avendramini/OD-SDN-Slicing/README.md

 #### Notes - Order to Apply QoS CLI Commands

 1. Set Queue (`POST /qos/queue/{dpid}`): First, configure the QoS queue on the target switch and port.
-Without this, QoS rules won’t have valid queues to apply.
+Without this step, QoS rules won’t have valid queues to apply.

-2. Add QoS Rule (`POST /qos/rules/{dpid}`): After the queue is set, add QoS rules that specify how to use the configured queues (e.g., map certain traffic to a specific queue).
+2. Add QoS Rule (`POST /qos/rules/{dpid}`): After setting the queue, add QoS rules to specify how to use the configured queues (e.g., how to map certain traffic to a specific queue).

-3. Get queue and Get rules (`GET /qos/queue` and `GET /qos/rules`): Use these commands to check current queue and rule configurations.
+3. Get queue and Get rules (`GET /qos/queue` and `GET /qos/rules`): Use these commands to check the current queue and rule configurations.

-4. Delete QoS rule (`DELETE /qos/rules/{dpid}`): Before deleting rules, use GET to verify which rule IDs actually exist.
+4. Delete QoS rule (`DELETE /qos/rules/{dpid}`): Before deleting rules, use `GET` to verify which rule IDs actually exist.
 You can delete single rules or all rules with `qos_id: "all"`.

-5. **Delete queue** (`DELETE /qos/queue/{dpid}` or `DELETE /qos/queue/all`): Use this command to remove the entire QoS queue configuration on a specific switch or all switches.
-This should typically be done after verifying the existing configuration with GET commands.
+5. Delete queue (`DELETE /qos/queue/{dpid}` or `DELETE /qos/queue/all`): Use this command to remove the entire QoS queue configuration on a specific switch or in all switches.
+This should typically be done after verifying the existing configuration with `GET` commands.

 ## Common Errors